IChekan/ShimConfig/readme.md

 sqoop_secure_libjar_path finally correctly set on windows.
 If .installedLicenses.xml is in the same folder with utility - copied into data-integration folder.
 Another mechanism for root folder detection - No longer need to launch this utility from its folder.
+- 1.0.10
+Fixed: SparkSql driver copied to HDP, not CDH shim folder.